 Depression is a common symptom of multiple sclerosis (MS).
 As many as 50 percent of people with MS experience depression — that’s three times the rate in the general population.
 Along with fatigue, depression may be one of the leading causes of decreased quality of life with MS, according to a 2019 study in Brain and Behavior.

 MyMSTeam recently interviewed Dr. Alissa Willis, chair of the department of neurology at University of Mississippi Medical Center.
 According to Dr. Willis, depression is often overlooked as a common symptom experienced by people living with MS.

 “Many people who don't have MS primarily think about the physical symptoms that go with MS,” Dr. Willis said.
 “But people with MS know that there are many invisible symptoms, and depression falls into that category.”

 Sadness is a temporary feeling in response to disappointments or losses.
 Depression, on the other hand, is a serious mood disorder that affects daily functioning and can last much longer.
-Left untreated, depression can make other MS symptoms such as fatigue worse, and even become life-threatening, according to the National MS Society.
+Left untreated, depression can make other MS symptoms worse, and even become life-threatening, according to the National Multiple Sclerosis Society.

 Most people with MS will recognize that several of the symptoms associated with a depression diagnosis are also common MS symptoms, including fatigue and cognitive difficulties — also known as “brain fog.”
 Unfortunately, it may be hard to tell whether it’s MS or depression causing these symptoms, or if each condition is worsening the symptoms of the other.